chutney-testing/chutney-testing.github.io-legacy/docs/getting_started/write.md

 There is another way to declare environments and targets by using JSON files.

-Create a folder `.chutney` in your project root folder.
+Create a folder `.chutney/environments` in your project root folder.
 Then, create a file `environment.json` with the following content :

 ``` json